dappnode/DAppNodeDocs/docs/troubleshooting.md

 # Troubleshooting

-## VPN Connection issues ( Applies to DAppNode 0.1.0...pending review of ports that need to be opened and validation for NAT / UPnP)
+## VPN Connection issues

 The VPN is one of the pillars of the whole DAppNode functioning, you will need a somehow decent and stable internet connection to be able to connect to the server.

 ### Os & Ios Users

-As the config file is automated you should not have any problem to access caused by the VPN configuration so possible causes might be:
+As with OpenVPN the config file is automated you should not have any problem to access caused by the VPN configuration so possible causes might be:

 ### NAT Loopback disabled